confluentinc/kafka-tutorials/README.md

 * `execute_async` The `execute_async` step is for steps needing to execute in the background while the user continues going through the tutorial

-     Here's an example of running `docker-compose` to start docker containers to run the duration of the tutorial
+     Here's an example of running `docker compose` to start docker containers to run the duration of the tutorial

      ```yml
       - action: execute_async